vogelito/glacierprotocol/_docs/setup/create-app-usb.md

             Import the signature
             ```
             $ wget https://raw.githubusercontent.com/spesmilo/electrum/3.3.6/pubkeys/ThomasV.asc
-            $ gpg ThomasV.asc
+            $ gpg --import ThomasV.asc
             ```
-            Inspect the key file to confirm it has 6694D8DE7BE8EE5631BED9502BD5824B7F9470E6 as its keyid Verify the file
+            Inspect the fingerprint of the signature file with `$ gpg --fingerprint` and confirm the keyid is:
             ```
-            $ gpg --import ThomasV.asc
+            6694 D8DE 7BE8 EE56 31BE D950 2BD5 824B 7F94 70E6
+            ```
+            Verify the file
+            ```
             $ gpg --verify electrum-3.3.6-x86_64.AppImage.asc electrum-3.3.6-x86_64.AppImage
             ```
         * **ElectronCash**: Used to manage multi-location multisig cold wallets